What is Activity Based Working

 Businesses have already begun to abandon the uninspiring idea of filling offices with cubicles, but in the future will we see workers abandon the idea of a physical space altogether?

-In February 2016 a report came to light that from the British Council for Offices (BCO) that by 2020 nearly 50% of people will be freelance or sole traders.
+In February 2016 a report came to light from the British Council for Offices (BCO) that by 2020 nearly 50% of people will be freelance or sole traders.
 Therefore, it’s not surprising to learn that businesses are starting to look at how their future workforce might operate, and are considering alternative ideas to having their staff in one physical place.

 With prices averaging £56.06* per square foot in some parts of London, many companies report that the cost of office space is a major consideration as to where they locate their offices with some opting to relocate their offices further out of town, resulting in huge savings.

 Simon Carter, Head of Corporate Property at National Grid knows this all too well.
 His report at BCO’s Intelligent Space highlighted the case for making better use of each square foot taken.
-Phase 1 of his report** shows operational costs reduced £8-10M per annum.
-Whilst this was partly achieved by reducing employee’s workspace down from 11 to 8 sqm, the results a year later showed an impressive increase in overall business productivity of 8% across all x4 buildings that were redeveloped.
+Phase 1 of his report** shows operational costs reduced by £8-10M per annum.
+Whilst this was partly achieved by reducing employees’ workspace from 11 to 8 sqm, the results a year later showed an impressive increase in overall business productivity of 8% across all x4 buildings that were redeveloped.
 Staff and visitor feedback also highlighted increasing brand visibility and the story of National Grid.

 The size of your office space is one of the first things to consider when relocating your business or renewing the office lease.
 The right office size environment not only helps your employees stay productive and efficient, but will help support business growth in the future.